FluentValidation/FluentValidation/docs/upgrading-to-12.md

 - .NET 5 is no longer supported (Microsoft's support for .NET 5 ended in November 2022)
 - .NET Core 3.1 is no longer supported (Microsoft's support for .NET Core 3.1 ended in December 2022)
-- .NET Standard 2.0 is no longer supported as FluentValidation 12 is not intended to be run under .NET 4.x.
+- .NET Standard is no longer support
-- .NET Standard 2.1 is now the minimum supported platform.
+- .NET 6 is the minimum supported version

 If you still need .NET Standard 2.0 compatibility then you will need to continue to use FluentValidation 11.x and only upgrade to FluentValidation 12 once you've moved to a more modern version of .NET.